rangulvers/openapi-rest-client-generator/readme.md

 2. Install the required Python packages using `pip install -r requirements.txt`.
 3. Run the script using the following command:

+The file can be loaded locally or pulled directly from an url e.g `https://petstore.swagger.io/v2/swagger.json`

 ```bash
 python gen_openapi_rest.py <swagger-json-source> <output-http-file>